How and Why to Research Your Collateral Ancestors

 Researching collateral lines can help you solve your family tree mysteries in a number of ways.

-1) Maiden names.
 Finding the records for all of a couple’s children can help identify the mother’s maiden name.
 The same goes for researching the mother’s siblings.
 One of their records may hold the answer.

-3) DNA matches.
 One of the best resources for your genealogy toolkit is an Ancestry DNA test.
 If you know the surnames of your collateral lines, it can help you figure out how you’re related to your DNA matches.

 This is especially useful for when your matches don't list family names (or only a few) on their profile.
 I’ve been able to identify how I’m likely related to someone, and on which branch just by looking at the surnames in their tree, even if the match has a very small tree or there are no common ancestors between us.

-5) Sorting out people with the same name.
 If your ancestor has a common name or the family reused first names with every generation, collateral relatives can clear up who is who.
 This will ensure you’re researching the right line.
 (I’ve got 5 people named George Henry Burke in my tree!)

-7) Publishing.
-If you want to publish a family history, including collateral ancestors will make it more authoritative.
+Pro Tip: If you want to publish a family history, including collateral ancestors will make it more authoritative.

 Related posts: